-If you’re evacuated from your primary residence due to flooding, you may receive Emergency Social Services (ESS) for up to 72 hours or longer depending on your needs.
+If you’re evacuated from your primary residence due to a disaster, Emergency Social Services (ESS) may be made available for up to 72 hours or longer depending on your needs.
 Services can include food, lodging, clothing, emotional support and information updates.
 View current ESS Reception Centre locations across BC.

 ESS services are meant for people without access to other sources of support, such as insurance coverage or friends and family who can help.
 In many cases, home or tenant insurance actually provides greater support than what is available through ESS, so be sure to speak with your insurance representative to see what’s available to you.

-If you need to evacuate your home and think you’ll need ESS support, in addition to clothing, supplies and essentials be sure to remember:
+If you are ordered to evacuate your home and think you’ll need ESS support, in addition to clothing, supplies and essentials be sure to remember:

 - Your home or tenant insurance policy documents (including insurance company contact information)